 20 Years of PROMYS Celebration attendees in July 2009

 During the summer session, PROMYS participants are part of a vibrant and supportive mathematical community consisting of both full-time PROMYS attendees and visiting mathematicians, scientists, and alumni.
 At the end of the summer, first-year participants become alumni, are invited onto the password protected alum site, and have life-long access to the extended PROMYS community of kindred spirits around the country and around the world.
-PROMYS alumni form a dedicated group: many students return to PROMYS as counselors, mentors, lecturers, faculty, or the new instructional post of "Distinguished Alum in Residence; very many alums return to visit and to maintain important social and intellectual bonds.
+PROMYS alumni form a dedicated group: many students return to PROMYS as counselors, mentors, lecturers, or instructors; very many alums return to visit and to maintain important social and intellectual bonds.
 Within the past 4 years, 86% of all alums have been in contact with PROMYS.
 There are 1,472 PROMYS alums.

 The alumni body has shown its support of the PROMYS philosophy of learning and of the longstanding PROMYS policy that no student should be unable to attend for financial reasons.
 A group of alums recently established the PROMYS Foundation, a 501(c)(3) public charity whose mission is to support PROMYS, particularly its financial aid program.
 The Foundation's alum Trustees are Joshua Greene (President), Hai Po Sun (Vice President), Cameron Freer (Secretary), Amanda Beeson, Henry Cohn, Jon Hanke, Michael King, Li-Mei Lim, Paul Sherman, and Ila Varma.